Guide 22 September 2025 | Shannon Smith O'Connell |

 You must also have the following documents:

 The contract, which could be a hire purchase agreement, personal contract purchase (PCP), conditional sale arrangement, or hire/lease agreement, signed at the time of purchase is the most crucial piece of evidence to support your claim.

+Your contract shows the terms both parties are expected to abide by.
 This shows any essential info, such as payment amounts, rates, commission structures, and other details.

-Your contract shows the terms both parties are expected to abide by, including the amount you need to pay, interest rates, commissions, and more.

 You could prove this by providing the initial disclosure document, pre-contract info, explanation documents, and other communications between you and the seller prior to signing the contract.